mejedi/mac-gphoto-enabler/README.md

 the apropriate backend (ex: PTPCamera).

 Each user has his own copy of DeviceDiscoveryDatabase.
-In the unlikely event we damage the database MacOS X rebuilds it from scratch using `/System/Library/Image Capture/Devices/*.app/Contents/Resources/DeviceMatchingInfo.plist` data (requires logout).
+In the unlikely event we damage the database MacOS X rebuilds it from scratch using data in `/System/Library/Image Capture/Devices/*.app/Contents/Resources/DeviceMatchingInfo.plist` (requires logout).